Michael Tierney bibliography

-Edgar Rice Burroughs' 100 Year Art Chronology: four-book set by Chenault & Gray Publishing, May 2018, released as both a limited edition leather-bound set and as a slipcased hardcover set.
+Edgar Rice Burroughs' 100 Year Art Chronology: four-book set by Chenault & Gray Publishing.
+June 2018 first edition released as both a hardcover set with dust wrappers (less than 800 copies) and as a leather-bound set (less than 200 copies), Both were slipcased.
 The set consists of:

 Volume One: The Pulps -- Dawn of the Age of Science Fiction